JuliaIO/ZipArchives.jl/README.md

 An archive contains a list of named entries.
 These entries represent archived files or empty directories.
-Internally there is no file system like tree structure; however, the entry name may have "/"s to represented a relative path.
+Internally there is no file system like tree structure; however, the entry name may have "/"s to represent a relative path.

-At the end of the archive there is a "central directory" of all entry names, sizes, and other metadata.
+At the end of the archive, there is a "central directory" of all entry names, sizes, and other metadata.

 The central directory gets parsed first when reading an archive.

-The central directory makes it fast to read just one random entry out of a very large archive.
+The central directory makes reading just one random entry out of a large archive fast.

 When writing it is important to close the writer so the central directory gets written out.